amiaopensource/lenticular/README.md

 ## Work-in-Progress Code

-A pre-alpha of a [modified code](lenticular/README.md) is available for testing purpose.
+An alpha of a [modified code](lenticular/README.md) is available for testing purpose.